spacebeam/ophelia/strategy/protoss.md

 24 overlord (in main), at 3th make +1 drone, at 25 you have 19 drones on minerals, 3 mining gas and 6 lings;

-still missing the ling timings lol, when we make the first 2 and 4 lings again?

 Until here we are ready for the old standard hydra bust, if followed we have a perfect 973;
 9 drones on main, 7 on natural and 3 on 3th, plus 3 drones on gas at natural and 6 lings guarding protoss base entrance.

 ## 973(4)